 Member Spotlight: NME Members Present on Drug Overdose Prevention Evaluation at AEA

-New 2019 NME members Aimee Rochelle and Megan Deissinger are evaluators for the New Mexico Department of Health (NMDOH) Drug Overdose Prevention Program.
+New 2019 NME member Megan Deissinger are evaluators for the New Mexico Department of Health (NMDOH) Drug Overdose Prevention Program.

 As a public health professional, Aimee’s goal is to help strengthen health and social systems to provide individuals with the education, resources and support needed to minimize the burden of disease and live healthy, productive lives.
 Prior to joining NMDOH, Aimee’s work included monitoring and evaluation of community-based maternal and child health programming in Zambia and managing mobile-based development initiatives in Cambodia and Indonesia.
 Working in an M&E capacity allows her to touch all aspects of programming and understand the system as it truly functions.
 Aimee writes, “I am keen to help organizations and programs use this research and learning to improve the efficiency and effectiveness of their initiatives.”
 At AEA, Aimee will be speaking to the efforts by NMDOH and its implementing partners to reduce high-risk prescribing of opioids through Academic Detailing.
 Using information gathered from survey data, as well as key-informant interviews, she will share recommendations to leverage assets identified from the current program, in addition to suggestions on overcoming program challenges.